natelandau/natelandau.com/content/posts/2024-12-09-from-jekyll-to-pelican.md

 {% endfor -%}
 ```

+### Deployment to Cloudflare Pages

-Deploying the site to Cloudflare pages is simple.
-Anytime a change is pushed to the `main` branch, the site is automatically deployed.
-However, I ran in to trouble because I us [uv](https://docs.astral.sh/uv/) to manage the Python environment and install the dependencies.
-Cloudflare Pages doesn't support `uv` so I had to use `pip` to install the dependencies.
-Luckily, uv makes this easy.
-Just run `uv pip compile pyproject.toml -o requirements.txt` to generate a `requirements.txt` file that can be used by CF Pages to install the dependencies.
+Deploying the site to Cloudflare Pages is straightforward.
+Any changes pushed to the `main` branch trigger an automatic deployment.
+However, since Cloudflare Pages doesn't support `uv`, I had to use `pip` to install the dependencies.
+Luckily, `uv` simplifies this process by generating a `requirements.txt` file with the command `uv pip compile pyproject.toml -o requirements.txt`.

+## Conclusion

+Rebuilding my blog with Pelican, Pico.css, and Cloudflare Pages has improved the maintainability, performance, and ease of use compared to my previous Jekyll-based setup.
+By leveraging a single language and ecosystem, a lightweight CSS framework, and a simple deployment workflow, I've created a blog that is easier to manage and update.

+The complete source code is available on [GitHub](https://github.com/natelandau/natelandau.com) for those interested in implementing similar solutions.